daimh/daisplay/README.md

 It plays multiple h264 videos simutaneously, shows time, weather and bus information, changes background at user-specified interval.
 It also supports user's own addon.
 U of Michigan's Magic Bus, AAATA bus, and weather were implemented in addon as an example.

-Tested on Raspberry Pi 3 Model B at 1080p resolution, and Pi 4 with one HDMI output at 4k resolution.
+Tested on Raspberry Pi 3 Model B at 1080p resolution, and Pi 4 with one 4k resolution display.

 #### Installation
 * prepare